 No matter which path you take or which height you explore Rapid City, you’ll be greeted with an experience of a lifetime.
 We’ve highlighted four of our preferred ways to explore nature, so be sure to plan for enough days to cover as much ground and view as many sights as possible.
 How will you embark on your next outdoor adventure?

 Be one with nature, and take off on a journey beneath the trees and atop cliffs to refresh your soul.
 With a variety of nature walks and hiking trails in the city and surrounding Black Hills National Forest, the abundance of wide-open spaces and impeccable formations await.
 Set out on a moderate three- to six-mile hike at the Skyline Wilderness Area trails, less than a mile from downtown.
 Lace up for an easier hike that wanders from mountaintop to forest floor and threads over streams on the Iron Mountain Loop trail.
-The experienced hiker will discover panoramic views and sweeping vistas at the summit on the M Hill trail.
+The experienced hiker will discover panoramic views and sweeping vistas at the summit on the M Hill trails.
 When you reach an overlook or the tippy top, you’ll feel like you’re on top of the world.
 Insider tip: soak in the beauty with your four-legged friend by your side!
 You can can also find plenty of rock faces for bouldering along your way to M Hill’s Summit.
 If you want to practice before conquering M Hill, head over to Black Hills Basecamp where you can learn the fundamentals at their indoor climbing gym.

 From motorcyclists to car lovers and windy roads to wide-open spaces, as you cruise through the Black Hills National Forest, epic views are waiting around every turn.
 Whether you choose to take the fast lane or prefer to roll at your own speed, ride through Badlands National Park, Iron Mountain Road, Needles Highway or Spearfish Canyon Scenic Byway for an adventure through tunnels and alongside needle-shaped formations, limestone walls and stunning wildlife.
 We go by one rule: if it’s on the map, it’s worth driving!